-Chomsky does not tell the reader who overwhelmingly assumes prolonged gradual linguistic evolution, or what 'the most basic facts' are and he provides no reference to specific accounts that don't make any sense.
+Chomsky does not reveal who overwhelmingly assumes prolonged gradual linguistic evolution, or what 'the most basic facts' are, and he provides no reference to specific accounts that don't make any sense.
 The continuation of his attacks - "We know almost nothing about the evolution of language, which is why people fill libraries with speculation about it" (p.
-51) - is not supported by any evidence such as examples of problematic speculations.
+51) - is also not supported by any evidence such as citation of problematic speculations.
 The same holds true for: "You can't just tell stories about something; you have to show that those stories have some substance.
 That's why so much talk about evolution is basically uninteresting; it's just stories" (p.
 128).
 Since Chomsky does not even provide a name of anyone who propagates 'just stories', it is impossible to evaluate whether his criticism is justified.
 The attacks continue:

 Take the evolution of language.
 It's a question; and so is the evolution of bee communication a question.
 But just compare sometime the literature on one with the literature on the other.
-There are libraries of material on the evolution of human language and some scattered technical papers on the evolution of bee communication, which mostly point out that it's too hard to study, although it's vastly easier to study than evolution of human language.
-This is just irrational ...
-So sure, study it [language evolution, CB] to the extend you can, but sensibly - knowing when you're talking and producing serious science and when you're gesturing rhetorically to a general public who you're misleading.
+There are libraries of material on the evolution of human language and some scattered technical papers on the evolution of bee communication, which mostly point out that it's too hard to study, although it's vastly easier to study than evolution of human language This is just irrational ...
+So sure, study it [language evolution, CB] to the extent you can, but sensibly - knowing when you're talking and producing serious science and when you're gesturing rhetorically to a general public who you're misleading.
 Those are important distinctions, and I think if we make those distinctions, a lot of this literature pretty much disappears.
 (Chomsky, 2012, p.
 105, emphasis added)

+Chomsky's premise that the study of language evolution is vastly more difficult than the study of bee-communication does not support the conclusion that it is irrational to study the former.
+If the resulting insights are more valuable, it is sensible to spend more resources on that task.
+By analogy, not knowing how to cure cancer in less complex organisms does not make it irrational to search for a cure of cancer in humans.

-It is curious why Chomsky would think the fact that more people study language evolution than the evolution of bee communication is an indicator of irrationality.
-If he is right, and the study of the former is vastly more difficult, then it would seem sensible to spend more resources on that task.
-Obviously serious scientific work should be free of rhetorical gesturing.
-But Chomsky does not provide any examples of such gesturing and it is unclear anyone is producing the mass of allegedly worthless literature.
-In one case, Chomsky does provide a name:
+Obviously, serious scientific work should be free of rhetorical gesturing.
+But Chomsky does not provide a single example of such gesturing and never identifies the researchers who are producing the mass of allegedly worthless literature.
+Only in one case, Chomsky does provide a name: